 PA 501.
 Physiology and Pathophysiology.
-4 Credit Hours.
+3 Credit Hours.

-Physiology and Pathophysiology is a four-credit course which is sequenced with the Clinical Pharmacology course.
+Physiology and Pathophysiology is a three-credit course which is sequenced with the Clinical Pharmacology course.
 It is offered in the first term of year one of the Master of Science in the Physician Assistant Studies Program.
 This course reviews the basic principles of physiology and provides an introduction to pathophysiology following an organ system approach.
 Readings covering patient case scenarios will be used to help reinforce and integrate these topics.
-This course is divided into two sessions: the first session is five weeks in duration and precedes a four-week anatomy block, followed by a second session of two weeks duration.